 Song facts: Good Morning Good Morning

-Good Morning Good Morning was written by John Lennon for The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band.
+Good Morning Good Morning was written by John Lennon for The Beatles' Sgt Pepper's Lonely Hearts Club Band.
+According to McCartney, this was Lennon expressing his displeasure at what he saw as the boredom and mundanity of married and family life.

 "Good Morning is mine.
 It's a throwaway, a piece of garbage, I always thought.
 The 'Good morning, good morning' was from a Kellogg's cereal commercial.
 I always had the TV on very low in the background when I Was writing and it came over and then I wrote the song." - John Lennon